 Class teachers and other staff form a mutually respectful relationship where children feel valued and able to express their opinions.
 The school use the SEAL program to support the PSHE curriculum.
-In addition, we have a trained ELSA who may work with specific children who need extra support in Emotional, Social and Behavioural areas.
+In addition, we have two trained ELSAs (Emotional Literacy Support Assistants) who may work with specific children who need extra support in Emotional, Social and Behavioural areas.

 - 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

-The school uses a range of strategies to support children with behavioural difficulties.
+The school uses a range of strategies to support children with exhibit more challenging behaviours.
 These may include specific methods and strategies, including external adults working with the school, parents and the child.
 Other adults involved may include the Emotional Health Academy, ASD Specialist Teacher, CALT (Cognition and Learning Team), Speech and Language Therapists, Educational Psychologist or other appropriate specialists.